-SEGA's gaming business is centred on the development, distribution and publishing of video game software around the world, including in the UK and throughout EMEA.
 SEGA also has a Transmedia business which has as its aim the expansion of its iconic game franchises through movies, series, games, products, partnerships and experiences.
 Alongside the development and publishing business, the SEGA Companies also deal with hardware and packaging suppliers that manufacture the video game packaging and associated products for the games.
 Additionally, the SEGA Companies contract with indirect suppliers that provide a range of services including consultant contractors, marketing and advertising services, and office supplies.

-In the UK, the Chief Operating Officer, a Director of the SEGA Companies is responsible for the SEGA Companies' compliance with modern slavery legislation.
+In the UK, the Chief Operating Officer, a Director of SI, is responsible for the SEGA Companies' compliance with modern slavery legislation.
 However, SEGA's position is that taking a proactive approach to respond to identified risks, managing commercial relationships and implementing the SEGA Companies' compliance programme and delivery on SEGA's CSR Policies (defined below) is a duty that extends to the wider business and SEGA's supply chain partners.